Professor Darren Zinner

 Check the Quick Guide (Google Doc) to courses that count for HSSP credit.
 For the official listing of all available HSSP courses, see the official University Bulletin.

-HSSP majors may transfer up to two courses (8 credits) and HSSP minors may transfer up to 1 course (4 credits) taken from outside of Brandeis with written pre-approval from UAH (or in the case of any Study Abroad courses, the SAL); you must submit a Petition to Request Substitution for a Requirement to request these credits to count for HSSP requirements.
+HSSP majors may transfer up to two courses (8 credits) and HSSP minors may transfer up to 1 course (4 credits) taken from outside of Brandeis with written pre-approval from HSSP; you must submit the Registrar’s Petition to Request a Substitution for a Major/Minor Requirement to request these credits to count for HSSP requirements.
+You do not need to submit this Petition for courses that are on the List of Pre-Approved Study Abroad Courses - HSSP.

 If approved, such substitutions a) are only valid after satisfactory completion of the course and b) won’t be listed in your SAGE audit until the course grade(s) has been received by the Registrar’s Office.